azzahracha/adventure-works-dashboard/README.md

 - Total Returns: 67
 - Road Bikes contributed the largest share of revenue sales.
 - Profit margin reached its highest level in June.

+---

+## 🚀 Strategic Recommendations
+- Optimize Inventory & Marketing: Since 'Road Bikes' and 'Mountain Bikes' drive over 57% of sub-category performance, focus seasonal marketing campaigns and stock allocation on these high-margin segments.
+- Mitigate Mid-Year Margin Dips: Investigate the underlying causes of the sharp margin decline in August (e.g., promotional discounts, supply chain costs) to implement stabilizing pricing strategies.
+- Replicate Success in Global Hubs: Analyze operational strategies used in highly profitable cities like Los Angeles and New York to expand footprint and improve efficiency in emerging regional markets.